Saved from Extinction: Courbu Blanc

 Forget everything you’ve been told about Muscadet.
 Yes, even the bit about that unbearably tart finish (climate change has softened Melon’s once notoriously fierce acid line).
 Contemporary wines from leading growers are fruit-driven, aromatic, and, most importantly, always hand-crafted.
 As a result, they offer a wonderful alternative to styles like Pinot Gris and Riesling, particularly when seafood is on the menu.

 Yet Muscadet’s lackluster image is partly the fault of those directly involved.
 Seduced by the ephemeral attraction of a quick buck, wineries massively inflated their volumes in the 1980s, damaging the category’s reputation in markets like Germany and the US.
 It has taken a concerted effort from the emerging generation to turn things around over the past five years; in 2017, quality-focused growers set up the organization ‘Vins de Muscadet,’ dedicated to promoting Melon de Bourgogne as a premium alternative to New World Sauvignon Blanc.
-This collegiate approach, combined with improved viticultural and winemaking standards, has set Muscadet on the right track.
+This collegiate approach and improved viticultural and winemaking standards have set Muscadet on the right track.

 Moreover, the surrounding countryside is achingly beautiful.
 Traveling upriver from the Atlantic, the first grape you’ll encounter is Melon de Bourgogne, cultivated on both sides of the river in the Pays Nantais region.
 There are approximately 8200 hectares under vine, split between several appellations.
 The most prestigious Muscadet vineyards have always been in Sevre et Maine, a subregion that carpets the hills found southeast of Nantes.
 Over 75% of Muscadet’s total acreage is in Sevre et Maine, composed of densely planted vineyards that bask in the metamorphic schist, gneiss, and granite terroir.
-It is said that the villages of Vertou, Vallet and La Chapelle-Heulin yield the finest wines: structured, refined, and very fruity.
+The villages of Vertou, Vallet, and La Chapelle-Heulin are said to yield the finest wines: structured, refined, and very fruity.
 Sipping top Muscadet from Sevre et Maine is one of gastronomy’s most pleasurable experiences when served alongside a plate of fresh oysters or langoustines.
 Lunchtime diners have been known to spend over five hours in the charming restaurants of Nantes, refusing to be dislodged!